Class CoordinateOperationContext

 Parameters:

-area - the geographic area of interest, or null if none.
+area - the new geographic area of interest, or null if none.

 • getDesiredAccuracy